 Other highlights on the “fake news” topic

-- The content mashup: “There is no clear bright line between what constitutes news and other information,” said Kinsey Wilson, CEO of the New York Times.
+- The content mashup: “There is no clear bright line between what constitutes news and other information,” said Kinsey Wilson, Chief Content Officer at the New York Times.
 “There’s a spectrum of information that has become part of the mix on these platforms and become very difficult to separate out.”
 Earlier he said that “makes it very difficult to determine whether [the platforms] are in the publishing space or merely a purveyor of content other people have produced.
 Clearly through their algorithms, they’re applying a level of judgment to what people see, and that has a societal impact quite apart from the misinformation that flows through those platforms.”

-- The burden on consumers: David Chavern: “One of the digital challenges is it [news, information, clickbait] is all put into a blender, which puts an enormous burden on consumers on how to differentiate,” and what comes out of that “blender” is never simply true or false.
+- The burden on consumers: David Chavern: “One of the digital challenges is it [news, information, parody, clickbait] is all put into a blender, which puts an enormous burden on consumers on how to differentiate,” and what comes out of that “blender” is never simply true or false.
 “The most powerful kind of fake news is content that’s just somewhat off [the mark], which feeds people’s biases – says what they wish was true.”

 - Augmented media literacy needed: Dr. Wardle at Shorenstein said, “Most users don’t understand this space.
 News and media literacy has to include how algorithms get developed and how they work – kids need to be taught how to evaluate an algorithm….